 How do I ensure compatibility between my publisher's rights and ScholarWorks?

 Note: The copyright information provided here is intended only as guidance, not as a substitute for legal counsel.

-To post your work to SSU ScholarWorks, you can express the rights you wish to retain when communicating with your potential print publisher.
-Examples of ways to establish pre-publication permission are summarized below.
-For works previously published, the SSU ScholarWorks team will contact publishers for permission on your behalf.
+To post your work to ScholarWorks, you can express the rights you wish to retain when communicating with your potential publisher.
+Examples of ways to establish prepublication permission are summarized below.
+For works previously published, the ScholarWorks team will contact publishers for permission on your behalf.

-- Keep copyright and transfer limited rights to the publisher: Amend your contract with an addendum (see a sample addendum) or cross out the original exclusive transfer language in the publication contract provided by the publisher and replace it with text such as:
+- Keep copyright and transfer limited rights to the publisher: Amend your contract with an addendum (for more information and a sample addendum, see Author Rights & the SPARC Author Addendum or cross out the original exclusive transfer language in the publication contract provided by the publisher and replace it with text such as:

 How do I determine my publisher's policies?

 To find the policies of the journal you are working with, visit SherpaRomeo, an online resource that aggregates and presents publisher and journal open access policies from around the world.

 Getting non-exclusive permission prior to publication is always best, but it is still possible to get permission after publication.
 Contact your publisher, or call us.